nrfconnect/sdk-nrf/doc/nrf/libraries/others/st25r3911b_nfc.rst

 The ST25R3911B can both generate its own field to read and write NFC tags and behave like a tag itself.
 It is a slave device, and the external microcontroller initiates all communication.

-Communication is performed by 4-wire Serial Pheripheral Interface (SPI).
+Communication is performed by 4-wire Serial Peripheral Interface (SPI).
 The ST25R3911B sends an interrupt request (pin IRQ) to the microcontroller.
 For the documentation of the NFC chip, see the `ST25R3911B chip documentation`_.